Breckenridge Ski Resort

 Breckenridge Ski Resort is an alpine ski resort in the western United States, in Breckenridge, Colorado.
-Just west of the Continental Divide in Summit County, it is perennially one of the most visited ski resorts in the western hemisphere.
+Recognized for acres of skiable terrain across five mountain peaks, it welcomes thousands of skiers and snowboarders each season.
+Just west of the Continental Divide in Summit County, it is perennially one of the most visited ski resorts in the Western Hemisphere.
 Breckenridge is owned and operated by Vail Resorts, Inc.

 History

 1960s

 The mountain first opened on December 16, 1961, consisting of trails on Peak 8 serviced currently by the Colorado SuperChair.
 The main lift was a Heron double chairlift, Lift 1, which had a midway unloading station.
 Lift 1 ran from the base area up to a point slightly west of the top of the current Colorado SuperChair.
 This small butte overlooks the Rocky Mountain SuperChair and is accessible by hiking from the Vista Haus along a short dirt road in the summer.

 A year later, a Constam double chairlift was installed up the double-black trail Mach One.
 The lift, later numbered Lift 3, ran from near the present-day Peak 8 SuperConnect's midway load station up to near the top of Lift 5.

 In 1965, Lift 1 was supplemented by Lift 2, a Heron double chairlift constructed to serve the south part of Peak 8.
 A base lodge was also opened on Peak 8, but it was destroyed in an explosion (suspected to be caused by a gas leak) shortly after completion.
 Breckenridge expanded into high alpine terrain with the construction of a platter lift from near the top of Lift 2 to near the top of the current Lift 6 in 1967.